 The transcription of eukaryotic genes is controlled by several types of DNA sequence elements, including the following (see figure 9.8):

 For a eukaryotic gene to be transcribed, the TATA box and the +1 site must be present.
-However, if these two sequences are the only DNA sequences present upstream of a gene, the gene can only be transcribed at a low, yet constant rate, the so-called basal level of transcription.
+However, if these two sequences are the only DNA sequences present upstream of a gene, the gene is transcribed at a low, yet constant rate, the so-called basal level of transcription.

 The DNA sequences that influence transcription of an adjacent gene are called cis-acting DNA elements.
 Cis-acting DNA elements include the core promoter, enhancer, and silencer sequences.
 The transcription factor proteins that bind to these cis-acting DNA elements are called trans-acting factor proteins.
 Trans-acting factors proteins, also called transcription factor proteins, include activator proteins, repressor proteins, and the general transcription factor (GTF) proteins (see below).

-Figure 9.8 Eukaryotic Promoter --- Image created by SLKey Questions
+Figure 9.8 Eukaryotic Core Promoter --- Image created by SL

 RNA Polymerases in Eukaryotes